conestack/bdajax/README.txt

       ...
     </div>

-Note, if you bind actions as event listeners, there's no need to define a target since it is passed along with the event.
+Note: If binding actions as event listeners, there's no need to define a target since it is passed along with the event.

 Multiple behaviors
 ------------------

-Bind multiple behaviors to one DOM element
+Bind multiple behaviors to the same DOM element
 ::

     <a href="http://fubar.com/baz?a=a"